Keynote and Plenary Program

 IFRS17, a truly global standard, has been in development for years and finally takes effect on 1 January 2023.
 In this session, Dr Andreas Barckow, Chairman of the International Accounting Standards Board, and a panel of analysts, preparers and regulators, will discuss the progress of data collection for IFRS17, the upcoming first issue of IFRS17 results and the implications the new standard has for actuaries working in everything from investment management to pricing, to product development and regulation.

-Marika Guralnik – Compensa Life Vienna Insurance (Estonia)
+Marika Guralnik – Compensa Life Vienna Insurance Group SE (Estonia)

 Tony Silverman – Director, AM Best (UK)